 On September 12, 2011, the Obama administration submitted similar legislation to Congress in the American Jobs Act that would tax income and gain, now treated as capital gains, including gain on disposition of interests, attributable to an ISPI at rates higher than the capital gains rate applicable to such income under current law, with an exception for certain qualified capital interests.
 The proposed legislation would also characterize certain income and gain in respect of ISPIs as non-qualifying income under the publicly traded partnership rules after a ten-year transition period from the effective date, with an exception for certain qualified capital interests.
-This proposed legislation follows several prior statements by the Obama administration in support of changing the taxation of carried interest.
+This proposed legislation follows several prior statements by the Obama administration in support of changing the treatment of carried interest.
 Furthermore, in the proposed American Jobs Act, the Obama administration proposed that current law regarding the treatment of carried interest be changed for taxable years ending after December 31, 2012 to subject such income to ordinary income tax.
-In its published revenue proposal for 2013, the Obama administration proposed that the current law regarding treatment of carried interest be changed to subject such income to ordinary income tax.
-The Obama administration's published revenue proposals for 2010, 2011 and 2012 contained similar proposals.
+In its published revenue proposal for 2013, the Obama administration proposed for 2010, 2011 and 2012 contained similar proposals.